MayankKr8/mayankkr8.github.io/_posts/2020-01-8-reading-list.markdown

 **Update(29 Jan 2020)** I thought I will begin with non-fiction, but turns out I am sort of a sucker for stories.

-_Hey, stories can be enightening too_
+_Hey, stories can be enlightening too_

 Before I drop this resoultion too soon, I have also developed a contingency plan with Science and Science Fiction.
 I have got a few inspirations from [Rohan Narayana Murty's](http://www.eecs.harvard.edu/~rohan/Books.html) list.